-AXIe RULE 3.11: describes how AXIe devices respond to this query.
+AXIe RULE 3.12: describes how AXIe devices respond to this query.

-Status PXISA\SystemModule\SMBusOperation(String name, String addressInfo, Integer protocol, Integer address, Integer command, Integer packetErrorCode, Integer writeBufferCount, Buffer writeBuffer, Integer \ readBufferCount, Buffer \ readBuffer);

-addressInfo: Additional addressing information for the System Module.

-protocol: Protocol used for the SMBus operation

-address: Address Byte sent to the device.

-command: Command byte to send to the device.

-packetErrorCode: Flag to specify whether to include the Packet Error Code.
-The value of this field should be zero (0) when the PEC should not be included, and one (1) when the PEC should be included.

-writeBufferCount: Number of bytes to be written for Write Block commands.

-writeBuffer: Data content of the operation.

-readBufferCount: Number of bytes received for Read Block commands.

-readBuffer: Data content received by the operation.
+Status PXISA_SystemModule_SMBusOperation (String name, String addressInfo, Integer protocol, Integer address, Integer command, Integer packetErrorCode, Integer writeBufferCount, Buffer writeBuffer, Integer readBufferCount, Buffer readBuffer); name: Unique name of a System Module. addressInfo: Additional addressing information for the System Module. protocol: Protocol used for the SMBus operation address: Address Byte sent to the device. command: Command byte to send to the device. packetErrorCode: Flag to specify whether to include the Packet Error Code.
+The value of this field should be zero (0) when the PEC should not be included, and one (1) when the PEC should be included. writeBufferCount: Number of bytes to be written for Write Block commands. writeBuffer: Data content of the operation. readBufferCount: Number of bytes received for Read Block commands. readBuffer: Data content received by the operation.
 This buffer must be 32 bytes.